 Introduction

-Accumulated evidence argues for strong coupling between oculomotor and attentional control.
+Accumulated evidence argues for a strong coupling between oculomotor and attentional control.
 The influential premotor theory of attention1,2 provides a particularly strict account regarding this coupling, suggesting that covert shifts of visual attention correspond to saccade programming without subsequent execution.
 Indeed, shared neuronal correlates of attentional and oculomotor control have been identified via functional magnetic resonance imaging (fMRI)3 and sub-threshold micro-stimulation of the Frontal Eye Fields (FEF) and the Superior Colliculi (SC) produces attentional benefits measured both behaviorally and electrophysiologically at the stimulated movement field position, even if no eye movements are induced4,5,6,7.
 Psychophysical experiments furthermore revealed that visual attention is consistently shifted towards the target of

 a saccade during oculomotor preparation8,9.
 However, dissociations at the neuronal level10,11,12 and observations that saccade preparation does not necessarily entail a corresponding shift of attention13,14,15,16 cast some doubt on an obligatory coupling between saccade programming and visual spatial attention.